-- Severe Commercial Use Vehicles Only: Lubricate chassis components every oil change.
+- Severe Commercial Use Vehicles Only: Lubricate chassis components every oil change. - Have underbody flushing service performed.
+See "Underbody Maintenance" in Exterior Care ⇔ 270.

 Additional Maintenance and Care

 Your vehicle is an important investment and caring for it properly may help to avoid future costly repairs.
 To maintain vehicle performance, additional maintenance services may be required.